NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

          - paddle/fluid/operators/ngraph/ngraph_engine.cc

-3. **nGraph bridge**: Converts PaddlePaddle operators to nGraph operators The nGraph bridge converts the supported PaddlePaddle operators to nGraph operators to reconstruct the subgraph with nGraph's intermediate representation.
+3. **nGraph bridge**: Converts PaddlePaddle operators to nGraph operators nGraph bridge converts the supported PaddlePaddle operators to nGraph operators to reconstruct the subgraph with nGraph's intermediate representation.
 The convertable operators are located in the ngraph/ops directory, and each operator has its own files for easy management.
 For the conversion of operators, there is a common unified interface to facilitate code development and operator transformation.
 The relevant interfaces are

-      - Get InputNode: The input node used to obtain the conversion operator.
+      - GetInputNode: Obtains input node for the conversion operator.
 The node has unordered graph management.
-      - SetOutputNode: An operator management diagram for adding the operator of the first conversion.
+      - SetOutputNode: Sets an operator management system for adding the operator of the first conversion.
       - Related code :
          - paddle/fluid/operators/ngraph/ngraph_bridge.h
          - paddle/fluid/operators/ngraph/ngraph_bridge.cc